danutsoare/postgres-monitoring/README.md

 ### Common Issues

-- **Dashboard shows no data**: Check if the backend API is running and can connect to PostgreSQL
+- **Dashboard shows no data**: Check if the backend API is running and can connect to your PostgreSQL databases
-- **Extensions not available**: Some extensions require installation in PostgreSQL
+- **Extensions not available**: Some extensions require installation in your PostgreSQL instance
 - **High memory usage**: Adjust the metrics collection interval in settings
 - **Slow performance**: Consider reducing the data retention period
+- **Connection failures**: Check network connectivity and credentials for your PostgreSQL databases

 ### Logs

 - Backend logs: `docker-compose logs -f monitor_api`
-- PostgreSQL logs: `docker-compose logs -f postgres`
+- Metrics storage logs: `docker-compose logs -f postgres_metrics`

 ## License